Homeland-Community/NetLimiterPatcher/README.md

 ## Usage

-After installation, run `NetLimiterPatcher.exe` in the NetLimiter directory.
+Run `NetLimiterPatcher.exe` in the NetLimiter directory.
 The tool will automatically apply the necessary patches.